willyweather/slate/source/index.html.md

 }
 ```

-The temperature at which perceived by humans.
+The temperature equivalent perceived by humans, caused by the combined effects of air temperature, relative humidity and wind speed.

 ### Data Config